 PHOTO: FREEPIK

-Explore the Vasa Battleship Museum
+Explore the Vasa battleship museum

 PHOTO: PIXABAY

-Visit the ancient port of Bryggen
+Visit the ancient harbor of Bryggen

 PHOTO: ENVATO